 Playing the piano is an amazing experience.
 But, learning how to play requires dedication, lots of practice, and patience.
-However, once you become a good player, you are bound to enjoy every moment of it.
+However, once you become a good player, you’ll enjoy every moment of it.

 Playing the piano when you’re visually-impaired seems even impossible.
 Well, it’s not.
 You’ve probably heard stories of some of the best blind piano players of all time.